datapunkz/cicd-workshop/README.md

 --- DONE UNTIL THIS POINT ---

 Original configuration has a single job to test our code.
-Let's change the `build_and_test` job by reporting the results it to CircleCI.
+Let's change the `build_and_test` job by reporting the results it to CircleCI:

 ```yaml
 build_and_test: